 The BMW X3 is a running shoe among slippers when it comes to premium family SUVs – it’s practical and comfortable, but also sportier to drive than the average.
 It’s about the same size as the Audi Q5 and Mercedes GLC but also looks a bit more purposeful on the outside too.

 Let’s start with that aggressive front end.
 Sure, it doesn’t have a whopping great pair of kidney grilles like the bigger X5 or squinting headlights like the Alfa Romeo Stelvio, but it still looks pretty in-your-face – certainly when you compare it with the rather tame Audi Q5.

-It’s a similar story inside, where the BMW X3’s slick cabin design outclasses the rather staid Audi and its materials feel posher than those in the Mercedes GLC.
-You can get it with fancier infotainment gizmos than these cars, too – including gesture-controls which are sure to impress younger passengers.
+It’s a similar story inside, where the BMW X3’s slick cabin design outclasses that of the rather staid Audi and its materials feel posher than those in the Mercedes GLC.
+You can get it with fancier infotainment gizmos than these cars, too – including gesture-controls, which are sure to impress younger passengers.

 The BMW X3’s seats aren’t quite so high tech – they don’t even come with electric adjustment as standard – but at least they’re trimmed in leather and give you plenty of space to stretch out.
 There’s room in the back for three adults to sit side-by-side too, if not quite as comfortably in the roomier Mercedes GLC, and the BMW’s big boot is just the thing for carrying lots of bulky luggage.